busracikla/sample_project/README.md

 # Sample Project

 As a part of my application, I created this project to show a sample from my way of coding.
-I have found some external datasets which can be used to detect churners.
+I have found some external datasets which can be used to check if my code works or not.
 The goal of my sample project is detecting prospective churners with the churn definition which is "customers don't have any active account anymore are considered as churners".  <br>

 ## Installing